 - Very accurate passer impressed with good ball placement, especially in the short to intermediate levels.

 - Displays anticipation and shows the ability to throw his receivers open.

 - Resilient, high-character player who thrives in big games and pressure situations.

 - Looks to be a comfortable and capable improviser.

 - Generally displays good footwork and throwing mechanics, sporting a quick, smooth delivery

-- Tough, composed under pressure and willing to step up and take a hit to make the necessary throw
+- Tough, composed under pressure and willing to take a hit to make the necessary throw.

 - He throws with velocity to the intermediate level and displays average to above-average arm strength.
 He can drive the ball outside of the numbers.